HoseinRanjbar/Crowd-Counting-and-Localization/README.md

 **output_dir** : predicted images adress

-**predicted_txt_dir** : address of the text file that contains predicted nubmer of person in each image.
+**predicted_txt_dir** : Address of the text file that contains the predicted number of individuals in each image.

 ## Visualization of Predictions

-There are sampels of predicting location of individuals in some test images.
+There are examples of predicting the location of individuals in some test images.

 <p align="center">
   <img src="images/img2.jpg" width="1000" >